We operate the largest climate-focused newsroom in the country. This is the team that makes it happen.

-Katelyn Weisbrod is a reporter and web producer for Inside Climate News based in Minnesota.
-She writes ICN’s weekly Warming Trends column highlighting climate-related studies, innovations, books, cultural events and other developments from the global warming frontier.
+Katelyn Weisbrod is the Audience Director at Inside Climate News based in Minnesota.
+She previously wrote ICN’s weekly Warming Trends column highlighting climate-related studies, innovations, books, cultural events and other developments from the global warming frontier.
 She joined the team in January 2020 after graduating from the University of Iowa with Bachelor’s degrees in journalism and environmental science.
 Katelyn previously reported from Kerala, India, as a Pulitzer Center student fellow, and worked for over four years at the University of Iowa’s student newspaper, The Daily Iowan.